“What Do We Know about Fiscal Multipliers?” in: Rethinking Fiscal Policy after the Crisis. Cambridge University Press, 2017. doi P. 443-482. doi

-The impact of prudential policies in open economies depends not only on their intrinsic efficacy but also on the feedback of the policy through close trade and financial partners.
-Using a sample of advanced countries, we find that prudential policy measures reduce systemic risk in the financial systems with the impact amplified through a network of financial investment links.
-Using the Spatial Autoregressive (SAR) model we show that the indirect effect in case of uniform interventions enforces the direct one and accounts for up to 70% of total risk reduction assuming the uniform policy interventions.
+The impact of prudential policies in open economies depends on their intrinsic efficacy and the spillovers from the close financial partners.
+Using a sample of advanced economies, we find that prudential policy interventions significantly reduce systemic risk in the financial systems with the impact amplified through a network of financial investment links.
+Using the Spatial Autoregressive (SAR) model we show that the indirect (network) effect enforces the direct effect and accounts for up to 87% of total risk reduction assuming the uniform policy interventions.
 We are the first to perform a spillover analysis for prudential policies and uncover the importance of financial network and uniform interventions for the reduction of systemic risk.

 Authors: German N., Karamysheva M.

-This paper investigates whether fiscal multiplier depends negatively on the size of the government spending shock.
-We build our hypothesis on behavioral arguments and check it empirically on US data.
-For doing so, we adopt state-dependent VAR, accompanied by Jordá local projections method, and show that investigated relationship is U-shaped: for small shocks in government consumption and investment, the fiscal multiplier is rising in size of the shock, while for large ones it falls.
+This paper investigates whether the fiscal multiplier depends negatively on the size of the government spending shock.
+We build our hypothesis on behavioral arguments and check it empirically using U.S. data.
+In doing so, we adopt a non-linear Local Projection method.
 We address possible endogeneity issues by using government military spending and illustrate that our results are non-sensible to these concerns.
-Finally, we limit our analysis to government consumption multiplier, as our hypothesis suggests strong non-constancy namely in this position.
-We find a strong negative relationship between government consumption multiplier and the size of the shock.
+Finally, we limit our analysis to the government consumption multiplier, as our hypothesis suggests strong non-constancy in this respect.
+We find a strong negative relationship between the government spending multiplier and the size of the shock.
 Results are robust to different subsamples, fiscal foresight, business cycle, and different identification schemes.

 Authors: Favero C., Karamysheva M.